the Mt Airy Greening Net (MAGNet)

 Egg Cartons Greensgrow Farm, in Kensington, could use clean egg cartons for the eggs they sell, as will most farmer's markets that sell eggs.

-2. Any Lenscrafters store
+2. Any LensCrafters Glasses & Frames store

 3. Any Goodwill store